-Like many long-stay tourists, I came to Buenos Aires to learn Spanish and take my time to travel around Argentina.
+Like many long-stay tourists, I came to Buenos Aires to learn Spanish and take my time to travel and discover Argentina.
 Since I do consider myself as temporarily living in this great city, I’ve had to adapt to a different lifestyle that is typical to locals but foreign to me.
 It is definitely a refreshing and exciting experience when you realize things around you do not work the way you’re used to; which makes you see or even value them differently.
 These are some of the things that I have learned and pick up along the way as I get accustomed to my new life in Buenos Aires.

 1) Eat everything with ham and cheese.
 If the word ‘napolitana‘ is part of the name of the dish, it means ham and cheese is added on top!
 Like pizza napolitana, milanesa napolitana, hamburgesa napolitana etc.